What if you could generate visual materials such as ads, illustrations and app layouts with a touch of a button? You already can. Kind of.

 Challenge 2: AI experiences need to be designed differently to maintain trust between the system and the user.

 In some cases, designing a personality for the AI system is important.
 In other cases, we need to design around an invisible AI that takes care of things in the background automatically.
 Both need to be designed so that the user doesn’t feel like they’re giving away control.

 Challenge 3: Products and experiences will become more dynamic.
 Our designs, workflows and tools need to be able to do that too.

 Designing for different screen sizes is not enough anymore.
 Instead, designers should start defining the rules for how the product & design should work, and design in accordance with real dynamic data.
 Design systems are a good way to approach this ideal.

 Should designers start looking for new jobs?

 Faster and smarter tools will enable designers to focus more on what really matters: the users and the product itself.

-Even when designs are getting faster and easier to create, you still need good quality control and creative direction to put all the pieces in right places.
+Even when designs are getting faster and easier to create, you still need good quality control and creative direction to put all the pieces in the right places.
 And to do that, you need to understand how the technology, design and human beings connect.
 This is where the designers of the future will stand, finding real-life problems to solve and making the pieces fit.

 Thus, I believe that faster and smarter tools will enable designers to focus more on what really matters: the users and the product itself.